sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 In this diagram, the distance between the mannequin and the first projectile represents where the projectile appears locally, relative to its actual spawn location.
 On the server, the projectile appears at its proper location, right in front of the player, as soon as it's spawned.
 But because it takes time to replicate the projectile back to clients, the projectile will appear _ahead_ of its spawn location, since it's been traveling in the time it takes to replicate (the exact distance will be $$({client \: ping} / 2) \cdot {projectile \: velocity}$$).

 Already, we can see two big problems.
-First: the projectile is spawned a considerable amount of time _after_ the player presses the input.
-For clients playing with `60ms` of ping, it will take `30ms` for a projectile to spawn on the server, and _another_ `30ms` for that projectile to appear on the client.
+First: the projectile is spawned a considerable amount of time _after_ the player presses the input, since it takes time for the input request to reach the server.
+For clients playing with `60ms` of ping (round-trip time), it will take `30ms` for a projectile to spawn on the server, and _another_ `30ms` for that projectile to appear on the client.
 Second: projectiles appear a noticeable distance ahead of where they're supposed to be, on both the local and remote clients.
 If a projectile is traveling `100m/s`, it will appear `3m` ahead of where it should on clients with `60ms` of ping.

 When I say "local" and "remote," I'm referring to the perspective of the projectile, not the server.
 So the "local client" is the client that fired and owns the projectile, while the "remote clients" are any of the other clients connected to the server.
 {: .notice--info}